shiwanilama2002/SeleniumLearningJourney/README.md

 The loginInValidCredentials() test simulates a failed login using invalid credentials (username: students, password: Password1234).
-After submitting the login form, it checks whether the login failed by verifying the current URL.
+After submitting the login form, it checks whether the login failed by verifying the current URL. learning to register the account in open cart and validated its pagetitle